HarmoGlace/teamy/README.md

 ## Support

-You can contact me by discord: `HarmoGlace#7746` if you need help
+Do you need help ?
+Join the [Teamy Discord server](https://discord.gg/eMuBJMj)